bmoreonrails/rails_tutorial/_chapters/chapter_02.md

 {% steps %}
 {% list %}
-  1. Open Terminal and make sure your in the `bookstore` directory.
+  1. Open Terminal and make sure you're in the `bookstore` directory.

   1. Run `rails console`.
 This will open...the `rails console`.